 The name says it all.
 Email marketing is simply the process of reaching out to your customers via email.
 These emails can range from promoting a special sale or limited time offer to sending a weekly email with industry updates and thought leadership articles.
-For email marketing, it’s important to let your customers provide their information willingly, rather than targeting users based on external email lists.
+For email marketing, it’s important to let your customers provide their information willingly, rather than finding users based on external email lists.
 Emails sent to people who have not voluntarily signed up have a higher likelihood of being considered spam.

 Paid Search Advertising or PPC

 This online marketing strategy uses services such as Google AdWords to promote businesses through advertisements that appear on search engine results page.
 Companies can pay to have their specific text ads appear whenever customers search for a designated term on Google.
 Often made to seem complicated, paid search advertising can be simple to use and allows your company to tap into that market of 3.5 billion searches every day.